 Broadleaf Homes are currently working in the hamlet of Scole, just outside Diss and we think that for many families, the area could truly be the best of both worlds.
 Diss is a historic market town and can even be traced back to the Domesday Book.
 The town is well connected by road and rail.
 You can be in London Liverpool Street in 90 minutes via train and travel to Norwich, Ipswich or Colchester within 20-40 minutes.
 So with great transport links comes a solid investment, as average house prices rose almost 10% in Diss in the year leading up to January 2021, according to Zoopla.

-When you are feeling zen after exploring the many fens, heaths and local walks that Diss and the surrounding area has to offer, and are looking for interaction and refreshments, the town has delis a plenty to keep you going.
+When you are feeling zen after exploring the many fens, heaths and local walks that Diss and the surrounding area has to offer, and are looking for interaction and refreshments, the town has delis plenty to keep you going.
 There are also regular markets to explore where you can buy local produce.
 Beyond the shops on Mere Street, there are some hidden gems in the form of courtyards, such as Cobbs where you will discover boutiques and cafes off the beaten track.
-Your day to day life is enriched with the sight of historic churches and timber framed buildings, which many do not have the privilege of admiring in their home town.
-As night falls, if you are looking for something more than the fantastic array of restaurants, The Corn Hall is a unique entertainment venue located in a Grade II listed building, which has been fully renovated.
+Your day-to-day life is enriched with the sight of historic churches and timber-framed buildings, which many do not have the privilege of admiring in their home town.
+As night falls, if you are looking for something more than the fantastic array of restaurants, The Corn Hall is a unique entertainment venue located in Grade II listed building, which has been fully renovated.

-If we have whet your appetite for life in and around Diss, then we would encourage you to visit and take in the surroundings for yourself.
-Our latest development, St Andrews Gardens is launching mid May, so if your property search does include Diss and the surrounding villages, we would be delighted to showcase our stunning homes via our agent William H Brown (New Homes) who can be reached on 01379 644719.
+If we have to whet your appetite for life in and around Diss, then we would encourage you to visit and take in the surroundings for yourself.
+Our latest development, St Andrews Gardens is launching in mid-May, so if your property search does include Diss and the surrounding villages, we would be delighted to showcase our stunning homes via our agent William H Brown (New Homes) who can be reached on 01379 644719.